airswap/airswap-about/contracts/delegate.md

 ### Price Calculations

 All amounts are in the smallest unit \(e.g. wei\), so all calculations based on price result in a whole number.
-For calculations that would result in a decimal, the amount is automatically floored by dropping the decimal.
-For example, a price of `5.25` and `senderParam` of `2` results in `signerParam` of `10` rather than `10.5`.
+For calculations that would result in a decimal, the amount is rounded in the delegate's favor.
+For example, a price of `5.25` and `senderParam` of `2` results in `signerParam` of `11` rather than `10.5`.
 Tokens have many decimal places so these differences are very small.

 ### Examples